CVI

 Project 8p Foundation Affiliated Research on Chromosome 8p Disorders

-While the exact prevalence of seizures in individuals with chromosome 8p rearrangements is unknown, they are recognized as a common symptom.
+While the exact prevalence of Cortical Visual Impairment in individuals with chromosome 8p rearrangements is unknown, they are recognized as a common symptom.
 Studies and reports provide a clearer understanding of the prevalence range, though results vary depending on the size and characteristics of the populations studied:

 Standard Screening Questions: